ajbudhi/Microsoft-Stock-Time-Series-Analysis/README.md

 ## Data Understanding and Analysis

 The dataset was obtained from Yahoo!
 Finance and it consists of the date, opening price, maximum price, minimum price, closing price, adjusted closing price, and volume of the Microsoft stock.
 The data had been obtained from March 13, 1986 to December 26, 2023.
-The observations are collected during weekdays and not on weekends in accordance to the opening and closing of the New York Stock Exchange (NYSE).
 The dataset had 9524 observations.

+Data limitations:
+- No weekend observations.
+- Sentiment affect stock prices.

 We were concerned only with the closing stock price.
 Therefore, the master dataset was a Series that consisted of the date, which was used as index, and the closing price.